3bd-dev/wallet-service/README.md

 ### 6. Flow of Deposit/Withdrawal

 The deposit and withdrawal flow is designed to handle transactions efficiently and asynchronously while maintaining a quick response time for clients.

+Note: Before start the flow you need to create wallet `POST /api/v1/wallets`

 #### **1. Client Request**:
 The flow begins when the client submits a deposit or withdrawal request via the API.
 This request contains the amount and payment details.